MaxwellKendall/maxwellkendall.com/src/blog-posts/aws/RDS.md

 ---
 title: Relational Database Service (RDS)
-tags: keepin it real, checkin yo self, doin big thangs
+tags: public, keepin it real, checkin yo self, doin big thangs
 featuredImage: ../../images/aws_logo.png
 ---

-## Multi AZ Deployments
+**Multi AZ Deployments**
 In deploying a DB, you can specify if you want Multi AZ.
 In this option, the standby db is **synchronously replicated** in the secondary AZ.

 ### Failover